inland-empire-software-development/gitvc/README.md

 This repository is meant to help guide you in using the basic Git commands while working with version control in a team environment.

 ## Getting Started
+Something added here to try and make issues

 Download the following:
 - [Git](https://git-scm.com/downloads "Git Download")